XzByte/dev-learning-track/Kubernetes/preparing to configure and first deployment/readme.md

 ## saving your env into .bashrc
 consideration are your creds file are saved and auto exported into env, so be careful when doing this, when you're ready, here's the step
 1. go to home or root dir (when you had root privilege)
-2. then, just edit or append line that you wanna add, in this case are KUBECONFIG, so here's the command
+2. then, just edit or append line that you wanna add, in this case are KUBECONFIG, so here's the command.
+To set it permanently for all future bash sessions add such line to your .bashrc file in your $HOME directory.
 ```
 echo "KUBECONFIG=/path/to/your file
 ```